PolkaGate/extension/README.md

     - if developing, after making changes - reload the extension

-Once added, you can create an account (via a generated seed) or import via an existing seed.
+Once added, you can create an account or import via multiple options.
+To view more helpful video view our channel on [Youtune](https://youtube.com/@polkagate);

 ### Testing